abb94/code_appendices/README.md

 Includes the necessary functions and scripts for conducting the training and validation processes.

 ## 5. Test Videos
 Here, you can access the test videos that were used to produce the results presented in the thesis.
 These videos provide practical examples of the model's performance.
-The videos are password-protected.
+The videos are password-protected and compressed using `winrar`.
 The code is provided in the appendix section B.6.

 ## 6. Additional Files
 - The `.rar` files contain all the data used throughout the thesis.
 These folders are not password-protected.